 - 1. Transportation - 2.
-Current economic condition (Unemployment Rate) - 3.
-Transition services for students with multiple disabilities - 4.
-Supported employment services to the most severely disabled - 5.
-Referral sources in unserved and underserved counties - 6.
+Transition services for students with multiple disabilities - 3.
+Supported employment services to the most severely disabled - 4.
+Referral sources in unserved and underserved counties - 5.
 Workforce Capacity

 Each of these strategic challenges has been identified as significant barriers to service delivery and the achievement of the agency's mission.